 Planning with family and friends before the transplant is important.
 Adjust, organize, and delegate duties and schedules, so that everyone knows how best to help you.
 You also may find it helpful to speak with other transplant survivors for emotional support.

-To learn specific ideas that have helped other patients plan for transplant, and to find other transplant patients and survivors, see Preparing for Transplant.
+To learn specific ideas that have helped other patients plan for transplant, and to find other transplant patients and survivors, see Getting a Transplant.

 Many transplant survivors say they feel better after one year.
 Some people feel better sooner, for others it takes more time.